raspberrypilearning/lamp-web-server-with-wordpress/README.md

 ![](images/wp-info.png)

-Fill out the information - give your site a title, create yourself a username and password, put in your email address, untick the search engines box and hit the `Install WordPress` button, then log in using the account you just created.
+Fill out the information: give your site a title, create a username and password, put in your email address and untick the search engines box.
+Hit the `Install WordPress` button, then log in using the account you just created.

-Now you're logged in and have your site set up - you can see the website by visiting your IP address in the browser on the Pi or another computer on the network.
+Now you're logged in and have your site set up, you can see the website by visiting your IP address in the browser on the Pi or another computer on the network.
 To log in again (or on another computer), go to `http://YOUR-IP-ADDRESS/wp-admin`.

 ### Friendly permalinks

-It's recommended you change your permalink settings to make your URLs more friendly.
+It's recommended that you change your permalink settings to make your URLs more friendly.
 To do this, log in to WordPress and go to the dashboard.
 Go to `Settings` then `Permalinks`.
 Select the `Post name` option and click `Save Changes`.
 After saving, you will be prompted to update your `.htaccess` file.
-You probably don't have one yet - so add one in `/var/www/` by typing `nano .htaccess` (note this is a hidden file, so it starts with a dot) and paste in the contents provided:
+You probably don't have one yet, so add one in `/var/www/` by typing `nano .htaccess`; note this is a hidden file, so it starts with a dot.
+Then paste in the contents provided:

 ```
 <IfModule mod_rewrite.c>